rodu30/i18n-kit/README.md

 ### Multiple Languages or multiple configs

-If you need to use multiple languages or different configs at once for some reasons just create separate instances of the `I18n` class and pass the same messages to it.
+If you need to use multiple languages or different configs at once for some reason just create separate instances of the `I18n` class and pass the same messages to it.

 ### No translations